Frontline Foundations - CCMA

-An industry-leading programme designed to attract new talent into contact centre careers.
+An industry-leading programme designed to reduce early attrition of new contact centre talent.

-Finding and retaining talent in the contact centre industry is an ongoing challenge for many business leaders.
-That’s why the UK National Contact Centre Academy has created its Frontline Foundations course, which is designed to support contact centre teams during their recruitment and onboarding phases.
+Retaining talent in the contact centre industry is an ongoing challenge for many business leaders.
+Organisations can’t afford to lose new talent; its affecting businesses in lost productivity and invested funds in recruitment and training.

-The course provides candidates and new joiners with a taster into what it’s like to work in a contact centre and to provide a great customer experience.
-Equipping new talent with all the information they need to start their career, this course helps contact centre leaders to increase new joiner ‘stickiness’, as well the ability to attract more applicants.
+The UK National Contact Centre Academy has created its Frontline Foundations course, to help reduce attrition rates, and give new starters a taster into what it’s like to work in your contact centre and provide an understanding of the skills required to be successful in the role.

-The nature of the contact centre role requires a delicate balance of empathy, communication skills and task handling, which demands a specific skill set.
-This full day face-to-face training programme provides a course in customer service skills, which explores the role of a contact centre frontline colleague.
+Equipping new talent to the industry with all the information they need to start their career, will increase new joiner ‘stickiness’ to the role and your organisation.
+This full day face-to-face training programme provides the foundations in customer service skills, whilst exploring the role of a contact centre frontline colleague.

 Benefits to your business

+- Supports your recruitment and onboarding process – provide new employees with an introduction on how to be a great frontline advisor.

-- Increase employee retention in the first six months
+- Increase employee retention in the first six months – when new employees see their potential for growth, they are more likely to remain engaged and committed to the role.

+- Enhance employee engagement – investing in the development of new employees, results in them being motivated and engaged in their work.

-- Pre-skilled talent in customer experience
+- Pre-skilled talent in customer experience – pre-skilled employees can provide a higher level of service to customers from day one.

 What will the course include?